 4) Are there payment plans available?

-Students can pay for their courses as they take them – pay-as-you-go.
+Simply pay for each course as you take them – pay-as-you-go!
 Each course will have a variable price depending on the number of credits it is worth.
 Simple payment with your credit card, PayPal or bank transfer (upon request).

 4) Is an initial deposit required when a student is accepted to a degree course?